High-dimensional Bayesian filtering through deep density approximation: Experimental setup

 \subsection{Training}

 During training, the aim is to approximately solve the optimization problems \eqref{eq: deep splitting minimization} and \eqref{eq: Deep BSDE minimization} for DSF and BSDEF respectively.
 If nothing else is stated we have used Fully Connected neural Networks (FCN) to parameterize the networks in the optimization problems.
-We employ the deep approximative methods for both the original formulation and the log-formulation, denoted DSF, BSDEF, LogDSF, and LogBSDEF, yielding four methods of interest.
-We evaluate the performance of each method compared to classical methods.
-The details about architectures and training can be found in Appendix~\ref{appendix: Training}, this includes hyperparameters such as the number of discretizations steps $N$ that is used.
+We employ the deep approximative methods for both the original formulation and the log-formulation, yielding four methods of interest, denoted DSF, BSDEF, LogDSF, and LogBSDEF.
+The details about architectures and training can be found in Supplementary~Materials~\ref{SM: Training}, which includes hyperparameters such as the number of discretizations steps $N$ that is used.